 If a person receives treatment for HIV after early diagnosis, they are less likely to develop more severe complications.

-The annual number of new HIV diagnoses has remained stable in recent years in the United States.
-In 2019,
+The annual number of new HIV diagnoses has declined in the United States since the mid-1980s.
+In 2020,

 A person should never rely on symptoms alone to determine whether they have HIV.
 The only way they can know for sure is to undergo testing.

 Early testing can help someone receive effective treatment and prevent transmission to other people.